|Top Previous Next|

 The Content page allows users to configure the type of plot to generate (Cartesian or polar, as seen in the images below) and specify the data to show on each axis.

-The Properties page of the PlotWindow object editor allows the user to configure custom titles and axis labels, using custom fonts and text styles.
+The Properties page of the PlotWindow object editor allows the user to configure custom titles and axis labels, using custom fonts and text styles, and set the maximum points and points to update properties.
 The "All Output Properties" button allows the user to edit any of the Plot Properties, as described in the section below.
 Users can also enable monitor mode, select whether to show lines, points, data labels, and/or grid lines.

 Note: For Mission Plans still using millisecond precision mode, the Properties page also lets you define the Update Mode of the ViewWindow.
 As of FreeFlyer 7.3, the default timing precision mode is nanosecond precision mode; which provides more modern and robust interfaces for this functionality.
 See Object vs. Command Output for more information on the Update Mode and Target Display Mode.